Massive blood transfusion

 - University of Washington School of Medicine

 Massive transfusion, historically defined as the replacement by transfusion of 10 units of red cells in 24 hours, is a response to massive and uncontrolled hemorrhage.
 With more rapid and effective therapy, alternative definitions such as three units over one hour are more sensitive in identifying patients needing rapid issue of blood products for serious injuries because of uncontrolled hemorrhage .
 Such transfusion episodes are associated with a number of hemostatic and metabolic complications .
 Massive transfusion involves the selection of the appropriate amounts and types of blood components to be administered, and requires consideration of a number of issues including volume status, tissue oxygenation, management of bleeding and coagulation abnormalities, as well as changes in ionized calcium, potassium, and acid-base balance.

 An overview of the Advanced Trauma Life Support approach to massive transfusion with crystalloid fluids and packed red cells is presented here [3,4], as is the “damage control” approach using red cells and plasma in a 1:1 ratio .
 Other issues related to the use of blood products are discussed separately.
-(See "Use of blood products in the critically ill" and "Indications and hemoglobin thresholds for red blood cell transfusion in the adult" and "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters" and "Initial evaluation and management of shock in the adult trauma patient and management of NON-hemorrhagic shock".)
+(See "Use of blood products in the critically ill" and "Indications and hemoglobin thresholds for red blood cell transfusion in the adult" and "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters" and "Initial evaluation of shock in the adult trauma patient and management of NON-hemorrhagic shock".)

 RED CELL AND VOLUME REPLACEMENT